psevestre/openid-fapi/Financial_API_WD_002.md

 or the use of the `jwks` parameter in combination with [RFC7591] and [RFC7592].

-The definition of the AS jwks_uri can be found in [RFC8414], while the definition of the Client jwks_uri can be found in [RFC7591].
+The definition of the AS `jwks_uri` can be found in [RFC8414], while the definition of the Client `jwks_uri` can be found in [RFC7591].

 In addition, this profile

-1. requires that jwks_uri endpoints shall be served over TLS;
+1. requires that `jwks_uri` endpoints shall be served over TLS;
-1. recommends that JOSE headers for x5u and jku should not be used;
+1. recommends that JOSE headers for `x5u` and `jku` should not be used;
 1. recommends that the JWK set does not contain multiple keys with the same `kid`.

 ### 8.10 Multiple clients sharing the same key

 The use of [MTLS] for client authentication and sender constraining access tokens brings significant security benefits over the use of shared secrets.
-However in some deployments the certificates used for [MTLS] are issued by a Certificate Authority at an organisation level rather than a client level.
-In such situations it may be common for an organisation with multiple clients to use the same certificates (or certificates with the same DN) across clients.
+However in some deployments the certificates used for [MTLS] are issued by a Certificate Authority at an organization level rather than a client level.
+In such situations it may be common for an organization with multiple clients to use the same certificates (or certificates with the same DN) across clients.
 Implementers should be aware that such sharing means that a compromise of any one client, would result in a compromise of all clients sharing the same key.